uspki/policies/README.md

 ### Public domain

-This work is based on the CA/Browser Forum Baseline Requirements v1.4.1,  which is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This work is based on the CA/Browser Forum Baseline Requirements,  which is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 All contributions to this project waive copyright and related rights in the work worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 Any original contributions by United States government employees are automatically in the public domain within the United States.